ET Speaks From Home

 6. Finding the Right Pair

 While I still pop in a pair of contacts for formal events or if I want to look nice for pictures, finding the right pair of glasses has made me so much more willing to wear them.
 Making sure the shape of the frames complement your face.
 If you need help with that check out this awesome guide.
-Also, try the 3D Try-On feature of SmartBuyGlasses called Ditto which enables you to virtually try your favorite pair of glasses.
+Also, try the 3D Try-On feature of SmartBuyGlasses called Ditto which enables you to virtually try your favourite pair of glasses.
 Finding the right style can also make such a big difference.
 The perfect pair of glasses can be your best and most flattering accessory, and there are times when I would rather wear my glasses purely for the aesthetic of it!
-And, if you’re worried whether or not you’ll be able to pull off your favorite makeup look while wearing glasses- don’t worry, you definitely can (but check out this article if you need some tips!).
-If you’re convinced that glasses are now for you, and you’re looking for some fresh new frames, then here are a few of my favorites that really add value to any look.
+And, if you’re worried whether or not you’ll be able to pull off your favourite makeup look while wearing glasses- don’t worry, you definitely can (but check out this article if you need some tips!).
+If you’re convinced that glasses are now for you, and you’re looking for some fresh new frames, then here are a few of my favourites that really add value to any look.

 Disclosure: This is a featured post.